-Okay, well, let's imagine that's not part of a logo, because I don't think it would be circles tend to represent holistic.
-So a circle is a symbol of being all in all included, so that if you've got lots of different services that you offer, you might say, well, this is this is quite a holistic approach that we're taking circles quite feminine as well, a lot of times you would see, it actually symbolises the womb, a circle symbolises a womb.
+Okay, well, let's imagine that's not part of a logo, because I don't think it would be, circles tend to represent holistic.
+So a circle is a symbol of being all in, all included, so that if you've got lots of different services that you offer, you might say, well, this is quite a holistic approach that we're taking, circles are quite feminine as well, a lot of times you would see, it actually symbolises the womb, a circle symbolises a womb.
 So sometimes it's quite a feminine thing.
 I wouldn't necessarily say this was a feminine logo, because we've got the sans serif font now.
-So we've moved over to a cleaner, more plain, plain speaking, more modern, more streamlined, kind of font with this one.
+So we've moved over to a cleaner, more plain, plain speaking, more modern, more streamlined kind of font with this one.
 And we've got the orange in there.
-So we've gone from the the quite calming, thought of blue, green, and black.
-And this is kind of added in what is orange represent what Orange, orange is a more dynamic colour, it's a more exciting tell it's more vibrant, and has more energy to it.
+So we've gone from the quite calming sort of blue, green, and black.
+And this is kind of added in, what does orange represent, well orange is a more dynamic colour, it's a more exciting colour, it's more vibrant, and has more energy to it.

-Claire's flag this up and put loads of labels on it to make sure I read this that she wants to emphasise that that one is not yet finished.
+Claire's flagged this up and put loads of labels on it to make sure I read this that she wants to emphasise that that one is not yet finished.
 It's just an example.
-Watch what she has been trying to do.
-And Claire has not been designing herself.
-She's been trying to make it more appealing to a younger, perhaps a more athletic audience, which the old one did look a bit traditional.
-And I suppose it's very easy.
-When you see your own logo every day to think that logo is tired and worn out.
-It's hard to see it from the eyes of a new patient a new prospect.
+What she has been trying to do, and Claire has not been designing it herself, she's been trying to make it more appealing to a younger, perhaps a more athletic audience, which the old one did look a bit traditional.
+And I suppose it's very easy when you see your own logo every day to think that logo is tired and worn out.
+It's hard to see it from the eyes of a new patient, a new prospect.
 And probably it's only the new people that we need to concern ourselves with, isn't it?
 Because the people who know us and trust us, they don't care about our logo?
-Potentially?
-I'm sure there was lots of other people to send in their logos.
-And you could have given them free critique on Yeah, exactly.
-I don't see it as being a critique.
-It's more of like, how does it make me feel you do I do?
-Do I think the target market is of this?
-And yeah, I would say with the more modern plane of fund, it would be a younger market would be, I'm gonna send out a survey after the show.
-And I'm going to I'm going to send you guys a survey after the show.
-And we're going to see how you feel about those two logos and what which one you would prefer.
-And I think that whole business of the survey could be quite useful as well.
-Because you've used surveys in the past, haven't you tell us how you use your survey, this is part of your own offering to other people, isn't it and how you have you have squirrelled them into the particular channels that you do in order to provide them with what they need.